Young Girl Injured in Coyote Attack Near Huntington Beach Pier

 Officers were called at about 10 p.m.
 Thursday to the beach north of Huntington Beach Pier after reports of a coyote attack.
 Video showed the coyote running on the beach with patrol SUVs tracking its location.

 The attack itself also was caught on video, which shows the coyote running to the girl and knocking her onto the sand.
-The coyote appears to pounce on top of the girl behind adults, who have their back turned, standing on the shoreline.
+The coyote appears to pounce on top of the girl behind adults, who have their backs turned as they stand on the shoreline.

 The Huntington Beach Police Department is working with the California Department of Fish and Game to track the coyote.
 A coyote was found dead later Friday on the beach, but it was not immediately clear whether it was the same coyote involved in the attack.